MichelCarroll/software-architecture-notes/designing-data-intensive-summary.md

 - Data warehouses sometimes keep data sorted in multiple orders to improve query performance
 - LSM-trees can be used by data warehouses to improve write performance during batch operations
 - While an in-depth understanding of database internals is not always necessary, more knowledge can help understanding and tuning database parameters

+## Chapter 4 - Encoding and Evolution

+### Glossary

+**Backwards compatibility:**
+Newer code can read data written by old code

+**Forwards compatibility:**
+Older code can read data written by new code

+**Serialization:**
+Also known as marshalling.
+Encoding in-memory data to be communicated as a byte sequence.

+**Textual encoding:**
+More-or-less human readable encodings.
+For example: JSON, XML, CSV

+**Binary encoding:**
+Efficient and compact non-human readable encodings.
+For example: BSON, WBXML

+**MessagePack:**
+A binary encoding with the same principle as JSON but slightly more space efficient.

+**Apache Thrift:**
+A binary encoding requiring a schema defined in the Thrift IDL.
+Has both a BinaryProtocol and CompactProtocol taking up less space.
+Uses field tags.

+**IDL:**
+Interface definition language, for defining data schemas.

+**Protocol Buffer (protobuf):**
+A binary encoding requiring a schema.
+Uses field tags.

+**Field tags:**
+Numbers that appear in both the encoded data and the schema definition, for specifying the name and type of each field.

+**Avro:**
+A binary encoding that uses a schema defined in Avro IDL or in an equivalent JSON representation.
+Matches the writer's schema against the reader's schema, as long as they're compatible, according to Avro's rules.
+The schema sent separately from the data, often alongside it.

+**Object container file:**
+Avro encoded data with a writer's schema defined at the beginning of the file.
+A self-describing format.

+**REST:**
+HTTP-based communication philosophy between services.
+Uses OpenAPI (also known as Swagger) to define the format.

+**SOAP:**
+XML-based protocol for communicating between services, independent from the HTTP protocol.

+**WSDL:**
+Used to enable code generation of stubs between services communication using SOAP.

+**RPC:**
+Remote procedure calls.
+Network communication in a location transparent manner: attempting to hide to fact that procedures are happening remotely.

+**gRPC:**
+RPC implementation using Protocol Buffers.
+Fact that communication is over the network is more transparent.
+Supports streams.

+**Finagle:**
+RPC implementation using Thrift.
+Similar philosophy as gRPC.

+**Service discovery:**
+Enables services to programmatically find out the IP/port of another service.

+**Message broker:**
+Buffers messages between services, logically and temporaly decoupling them.
+Also enables fan-out.
+For example: RabbitMQ, Apache Kafka

+**Actor model:**
+Programming model for concurrency within a single process.
+Abstraction layer over threads.

+**Distributed actor model:**
+Using actor model to communicate between different actors in a location transparent manner using implicit message brokers and serialization.
+For example: Akka, Erland OTP.

+### Key Points

+- Forward compatibility is often harder than backwards compatibility, since new code can explicitly handle old data
+- With client-side applications, you're often at the mercy of users not updating software, so forward compatibility is important
+- Language specific encodings (Java's Serializable, Python's pickle) is often a poor choice, since it couples you to the language, and makes backwards/forward compatibility difficult
+- Lack of explicit typing in textual encodings can be problematic without a schema
+- Representing large numbers or high precision in JSON can cause encoding issues.
+Using strings instead of numbers can eleviate that limitation
+- Binary encodings are more compact, but there's a trade-off with readability
+- Thrift and Protobuf often uses hand-written schemas, so the programmer can be more explicit about compatibility
+- Avro's field tagless model makes dynamically generated schemas and code generation simpler
+- Code generation is the most useful for statically typed languages
+- Many database drivers use a proprietary encoding for requests and responses
+- A schema is a great source of documentation since it doesn't diverge from reality as easily
+- Keeping a database of schemas can be useful for ensuring forward and backwards compatibility before deployment
+- Backwards compatiblity is necessary when storing data in a databass.
+Forward compatibility is important for distributed services
+- Avro's evolution rules can be used to encode databases.
+LinkedIn's Espresso does this.
+- Avro is a good fit for archival data, so it's self-describing
+- Parquet is a more column-oriented storage format similar to the row-oriented Avro.
+- SOAP relies heavily on tooling, IDEs and code generation.
+It's a very poor choice for external facing APIs.
+- RPC is fundamentally flawed, since it hides complexities linked to distributed software.
+For example, timeouts, latency, idempotency, retry logic, serialization.
+- Using futures to encapsulate network calls is an improvement over traditional RPC
+- In case of transient dataflow through a system, backwards compatibility of requessts and forward compatibility of responses is sufficient
+- Versioning can be used to insure long-term compatibility of clients
+- When an encoding is forward and backwards compatible, you have the flexibility to change a message broker's consumers and producers independently
+- The actor model is a natural way to model a distributed system, but backwards and forward compatiblity of messages still needs to be considered